 I also partied the night before in the more famed Paceville, leaving me less than enthused to admire typical Easter celebrations.
 But the story of that night is for another time.

-The ferry took me to the neighboring city, Cospicua, a double-fortified city on the harbor that sees far less outside visitors than Birgu.
+The ferry took me to the neighboring city, Cospicua, a double-fortified city on the harbor that sees far fewer outside visitors than Birgu.
 What I saw next was outrageous, out-of-control fun.

-Beautiful Maltese women dressed as if they were retuning from a night out surrounded me in every direction.
+Beautiful Maltese women dressed as returning from a night out surrounded me in every direction.
 A sight to see indeed.

-What you see next are photos from the only man taking photos and not drinking in the town of Cospicua.
-What the Maltese thought of some stranger taking photos and not drinking, I will never know.
+What you see next are photos from the only man taking pictures and not drinking in the town of Cospicua.
+I will never know what the Maltese thought of some stranger taking photographs and not drinking.
 Partly because shortly after the photos, I also partook in the drinking.
-What happens in Cospicua, stays…(ah forget it).
+What happens in Cospicua stays…(ah, forget it).